Microservice-API-Patterns/LakesideMutual/README.md

 # Lakeside Mutual
 Lakeside Mutual is a fictitious insurance company which serves as a sample application to demonstrate microservices and domain-driven design.
 The company provides several digital services to its customers and its employees.
-[Microservice API Patterns](https://microservice-api-patterns.org/) are applied in the application backends.
+[Microservice API Patterns (MAP)](https://microservice-api-patterns.org/) are applied in the application backends.

 ## Architecture Overview
 The following diagram shows an overview of the core components that are the building blocks for the services Lakeside Mutual provides to its customers and its employees: